ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-clock-example.md

         ) (return ())
     c # restore

-The monadic `do`-notation is used for sequencing Javascript statements in a neat fashion.
+As mentioned before the monadic `do`-notation is used for sequencing Javascript statements in a neat fashion.

 The first few lines probably look familiar to people how have written Javascript before.